Open shelving has transformed from a practical storage solution into one of the most sought-after design elements in modern homes.

 Overcrowding and Visual Clutter:

-Mistake: Filling every available space creates chaotic, overwhelming appearance
+- Mistake: Filling every available space creates a chaotic, overwhelming appearance

 Inconsistent Styling Approach:

-Mistake: Random mixture of colors, styles, and objects without cohesive theme
+- Mistake: Random mixture of colors, styles, and objects without a cohesive theme

-Solution: Develop color palette and style guidelines before arranging items
+- Solution: Develop a color palette and style guidelines before arranging items

-Prevention: Create mood board or inspiration photos to guide styling decisions
+- Prevention: Create a mood board or inspiration photos to guide styling decisions

 Ignoring Room Function and Flow:

-Solution: Consider how room is used and maintain clear pathways
+- Solution: Consider how the room is used and maintain clear pathways

 Material and Finish Incompatibilities